 After becoming a journeyperson, you may advance to supervisory positions including foreman, subcontractor, construction superintendent.
 Some journeypersons go on to run their own businesses – we can help you build your business with our Blue Seal business certificate.

-Students who have the following characteristics see greater success in the auto body trade:
+Students who have the following characteristics see greater success in the carpentry trade:

 - Good verbal and written communication skills